nigaphp/niga/README.md

 composer create-project nigaphp/niga site_name
 ```

 This command will create a web application in the site_name directory on your machine.
-For a complete documentation, have a look at [Niga Docs](https://abassdev.com/en/niga/docs).
+For a complete documentation, have a look at [NigaPHP Docs](https://abassdev.com/en/nigaphp/docs).

 ## Controller Maker

-Create a controller using [(Niga Console Maker)](https://github.com/niga/console)
+Create a controller using [(NigaPHP Console Maker)](https://github.com/nigaphp/console)

 ##### 1. default example